factrc/rcraid-linux6/README.md

 # Instruction
 Download the driver from the link above.

 `cd <driver_path>`
 `patch -p1 <patch-linux6-810`
+`Follow the instructions in the driver.`

 or

 `cd <driver_path>/driver_sdk`
 `patch -p1 <patch-linux6-930`

-Follow the instructions in the driver.
+`Follow the instructions in the driver.`

 Free code driver it's same ( little difference ), but blob other.
-I not include patch in blob for working 930 in AM4(AM5?) with raid5.
+I not include patch in blob for working 930 in AM4(AM5?).
 Sorry, this is not fair to AMD.